sahilbanait/LP_ProjectTwo/README.md

 * #### [Javascript]()
     * The project used Vanilla Javascript in order to add functionality to the app
 * #### [Font Awesome]()
   * The project used Font Awesome for the nav bar element and footer elements
 * #### [Webstorm,Intelli J]()
   * I have used Webstorm and Intelli J IDE to write the project code
 * #### [Git]()
   * I have used Git as a version control system to regularly add and commit changes made to project in Webstorm, before pushing them to GitHub
 * #### [Github]()
   * GitHub to store the committed changes made into the project and also to deploy the app in live environment

+***

+## Features

+All the pages are incorporated with Navigation and Footer

+* Navigation-There are three button in navigation bar.
+  * Logo- Upon clicking on this button user will be redirected to the landing page
+  * Home- This button have same functionality as Logo button
+  * Help- User is provided some instructions on how to use the quiz and pause or quit the quiz if they need too.

+#### Landing Page

+*

+#### Quiz Page

+#### End Page

+***

 ## Deployment